When you submit a complaint to us, we go through the following procedure:

 The first thing we do is to assess whether we can look at your complaint under our Terms of Reference.
 This is known as an eligibility assessment.

-For example you must first have been through the prison, probation, immigration, STC or YOI internal complaints procedure.
+For example, you must have been through the prison, probation, immigration, STC or YOI internal complaints procedure first.
 There are also key time limits within which you must make the complaint.

 If your complaint is not eligible, we will explain why and suggest what you should do instead.

-The Ombudsman may decide not to accept a complaint otherwise eligible for investigation, or not to continue any investigation, where it is considered that no worthwhile outcome can be achieved or the complaint raises no substantial issue.
+We may decide not to accept a complaint otherwise eligible for investigation, or not to continue any investigation, where it is considered that no worthwhile outcome can be achieved, or where the complaint raises no substantial issue.
 We will let you know if this is the case.

-If it is eligible, we will let you know and then pass your complaint to one of our Investigation Teams to begin the Ombudsman’s investigation.
+If your complaint is eligible, we will let you know and then pass it to one of our investigation teams to begin the investigation.

 Investigating the complaint

-Your complaint will be allocated to an investigator, who might write to you to clarify the basis of your complaint or to obtain further information.
+Your complaint will be allocated to an investigator, who might write to you to clarify the basis of your complaint or to gather more information.

 The investigator will gather evidence about the events raised in the complaint.
 This may include: